akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 The operator is an `in list` operator.
 If you are looking for the brand with the designer "Philippe Starck" OR "Ron Arad", the brands with the designer "Philippe Starck" OR the designer "Ron Arad" will be displayed.

-You can combine the filters.
-For example, you can search for all brands with the country "Italy" AND the designer "Ron Arad".
+You can combine filters.
+For instance, you can search on all brands with the country "Italy" AND the designer "Ron Arad".

 A record or an option can be removed from a filter using the cross.